 Council Adoption, amendment and revocation of Council policies, strategies and plans.
-Audit and Risk Committee Per section 126A of the Local Government Act 1999 , "provide independent assurance and advice to the council on governance matters".
-Senior Leadership Team (SLT) Adoption, amendment and revocation of Organisational policies, Procedures and plans.
+Senior Leadership Adoption, amendment and revocation of Organisational policies, Procedures Team (SLT) and plans.
 Adoption and periodic review of the Policy Framework and Manual.
 Leadership Team Reviewing, providing input on and endorsing the content of policy documents, prior to SLT consideration.
 Policy Owners Responsible for ensuring documents are correct, up to date, reviewed as necessary, maintained, implemented and monitored for compliance.
 Employees Required to comply with policy documents.
-Strategy and Governance Team Responsible for: - maintaining the Policy Framework and Manual - maintaining the policy register - reporting on policy documents - providing advice on the most appropriate policy instrument to achieve a goal - triggering policy document reviews according to agreed review schedules - supporting Policy Owners in developing policy documents.
+Strategy and Responsible for: Governance Team maintaining the Policy Framework and Manual - maintaining the policy register - reporting on policy documents - providing advice on the most appropriate policy instrument to achieve goal - triggering policy document reviews according to agreed review schedules - supporting Policy Owners in developing policy documents.

 - 4.1 'Policy' is the collective term for policy statements, policy instruments and policy documents.
 Policy articulates the decisions of Council (or Administration) and sets out an agreed position and direction concerning particular matters.
 Policy is important because it sets out boundaries and expectations and steers our direction and decision-making.
 Policy manages and reduces risk by ensuring we are fulfilling our regulatory functions and legislative obligations, fostering credibility and trust in government. - 4.2 Policy is an expression of Council's commitment to a particular position or course of action.
-Therefore,

-Council and Administration are bound by the policy instruments and policy documents they adopt.
-Exceptions may, on occasion be warranted, but these should be granted judiciously and conservatively.4.3 Council policy instruments and policy documents, including any significant amendments or revocations, must be adopted formally by Council.
-Minor amendments such as updated legislative references, typographical improvements, or other editorial improvements that do not change the intent of the policy may be made with the approval of the Chief Executive Officer, without being returned to Council.

-- Organisational policy documents, including any significant amendments or revocations, must be adopted formally by the Senior Leadership Team.
+Therefore, Council and Administration are bound by the policy instruments and policy documents they adopt.
+Exceptions may, on occasion be warranted, but these should be granted judiciously and conservatively.

+- 4.3 Council policy instruments and policy documents, including any significant amendments or revocations, must be adopted formally by Council.
+Minor amendments such as updated legislative references, typographical improvements, or other editorial improvements that do not change the intent of the policy may be made with the approval of the Chief Executive Officer, without being returned to Council. - 4.4 Organisational policy documents, including any significant amendments or revocations, must be adopted formally by the Senior Leadership Team.
 Minor amendments such as updated legislative references, typographical improvements, or other editorial improvements that do not change the intent of the policy may be made with the approval of the Manager, Strategy and Governance, without being returned to the Senior Leadership Team. - 4.5 A Policy Framework and Manual will be developed and maintained on Council's behalf by Administration to guide policy development.
 This document may be updated from time to time as best practice changes, or as lessons from implementation need to be applied.
 Updates must be approved by the Senior Leadership Team. - 4.6 A Policy Register will be maintained, which documents all Council and Organisational Policies, their owners and review dates.